bemoje/bemoje-node-util/docs/index.md

 ▸ **regexIsValidFlags**(`flags`): `boolean`

-Checks if a string is a valid regex flags string.
+Checks if the provided string is a valid regular expression flag.

+**`Remarks`**

+This function checks if the provided string contains only the characters 'g', 'i', 'm', 's', 'u', 'y' and if there are no duplicate characters.

 **`Example`**